-Since the planet was first directly observed in 1846 it has only orbited the Sun one time; Neptune finished the first human-observed orbit in July of 2011.
-Thanks to its lengthy orbit we won’t be seeing Neptune in a similar position until 2176.
+Since its discovery in 1846, Neptune has completed only one orbit around the Sun, finishing its first full barycentric orbit on July 11, 2011.
+Thanks to its lengthy orbit, we won’t be seeing Neptune in a similar position until 2176.

 Solar orbit isn’t the only thing that’s particularly long on Neptune.
 The planet has an axial tilt similar to Earth’s and, as a result, experiences Earth-like seasonal changes, with seasons lasting for approximately 40 Earth years.
 If such an arrangement existed on Earth, many of us would only experience two seasons in our lifetimes.